Vertical Federated Graph Neural Network for Recommender System: Theoretical Performance Analysis

 \begin{lemma} Let $\Psi$ be an $l\times N$ matrix, where each row is a nonzero linear combination of row vectors in $\Phi$.
 If $\Phi$ l-secure, the linear equations system $y = \Psi x$ involves at least $2l$ variables if these $l$ vectors are linearly independent. \end{lemma}

 \begin{theorem} For $2q\leq m+1$, let $\Phi$ be a $q \times m$ matrix with entries independently chosen from Gaussian distribution.
-For a linear system of equations $y = \Phi x$, it's impossible to solve the exact value of any element in $x$. \end{theorem}
+For a linear system of equations $y = \Phi x$, it is impossible to solve the exact value of any element in $x$. \end{theorem}

 The proof is given in Appendix \ref{app:lemlsecure} and \ref{app:lsecure}.
 As long as we select $q \leq (m+1)/2$, the privacy of aggregation matrix is protected in the sense that the attacker cannot identify the exact value of any elements in the original data.